narinderjhajj/Banking-System-In-JDBC/README.md

 This application acts as a simple banking system implemented using DB2 in Docker, Java, & JDBC and it is be able to do basic banking functions according to the specifications given below.

 Project Specification:
-Section A: Schema Definition
+--Section A: Schema Definition
-P1.Customer (ID, Name, Gender, Age, Pin)
+-P1.Customer (ID, Name, Gender, Age, Pin)
-P1.Account (Number, ID, Balance, Type, Status)
+-P1.Account (Number, ID, Balance, Type, Status)
 -- All the attributes cannot be NULL.
 -- Underlined attributes is denoted as the primary key of that relation.
 -- Italicized attributes is system generated.